enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 <br />

 The next step is to download the virtual machine image, in OVF format, that we will use for the project.
 It has extension `.ova` meaning it is an <em>archive</em> with all of the relevant materials in it.
-The file can be found [here](https://d28rh4a8wq0iu5.cloudfront.net/softwaresec/virtual_machine/mooc-vm.ova?response-content-type=application%2Foctet-stream&amp;a=1&amp;response-content-disposition=attachment).
+The file can be found [here](https://d28rh4a8wq0iu5.cloudfront.net/softwaresec/virtual_machine/mooc-vm.ova?response-content-type=application%2Foctet-stream&a=1&response-content-disposition=attachment).
 This virtual machine runs a version of [Ubuntu Linux](http://www.ubuntu.com/).

 <br />

 Finally, you must import this OVF file, which is called `mooc-vm.ova`, and run it.
 To import it, it should be as simple as double-clicking the `.ova` file.
 Doing so will start VirtualBox and ask you whether to import it the image.
-You should then click &#8220;import&#8221;.
-Alternatively, rather than double clicking the archive file, you can select &#8220;File&#8221; -&gt; &#8220;Import appliance&#8221; from the Manager window and select the file.
+You should then click "import".
+Alternatively, rather than double clicking the archive file, you can select "File" -> "Import appliance" from the Manager window and select the file.
 Further instructions are available [here](https://www.virtualbox.org/manual/ch01.html#ovf).

 <br />

 Having imported the VM, you should see it in your list of VMs.
-Select it and click &#8220;Start&#8221;.
+Select it and click "Start".
 This will open a window running the virtual machine, starting up Ubuntu Linux.
-When you get to a login screen, use username &#8220;seed&#8221; and password is &#8220;dees&#8221; (but without quotes).
-Then start up a terminal window &#8211; there is an icon in the menu bar at the top for doing so (it looks like a computer monitor).
+When you get to a login screen, use username "seed" and password is "dees" (but without quotes).
+Then start up a terminal window - there is an icon in the menu bar at the top for doing so (it looks like a computer monitor).

 <br />